18F/health-tracking-course/collections/_rubric/sc-medium-1.md

 </p>

 <p>
    They are also a powerful simulation tool.
-When you roleplay the vendor-side, you're stepping out of your normal headspace, and attempting to imagine the system that you are part of from another perspective.
+When you roleplay the vendor-side, you're stepping out of your normal headspace and attempting to imagine the system that you are part of from another perspective.
 In terms of evaluation, this is a critical skill.
 </p>

 <p>